-North Carolina Insurance Commissioner Mike Causey reminds residents that Open Enrollment for the 2018 Federal Health Insurance Exchange begins Wednesday, Nov.
-1 and runs through Dec.
-15 with coverage to start January 1, 2018.
+Officials with the N.C.
+Department of Insurance remind residents that Open Enrollment for the 2019 Federal Health Insurance Exchange begins Thursday, November 1, 2018 and runs through December 15, 2018 for coverage to start January 1, 2019.

-“It is imperative consumers who do not have health insurance elsewhere, you need to take part in Open Enrollment to make sure you choose the best insurance plan to meet your needs as well as determine if you qualify for tax subsidies to offset premium costs,” said Insurance Commissioner Mike Causey.
+“It is imperative consumers who do not have health insurance elsewhere take part in Open Enrollment to make sure they choose the best insurance plan to meet their needs and to determine if they qualify for tax subsidies, which can offset premium costs,” said Insurance Commissioner Mike Causey.

-Outside the Open Enrollment period, the only way to buy health insurance from Healthcare.gov under the ACA may enroll in an insurance plan only if they qualify for a special enrollment period due to life events, such as having or adopting a child, losing health coverage or moving to a different service area.
+Outside the Open Enrollment period, North Carolinians who buy health insurance from Healthcare.gov under the ACA may enroll in an insurance plan only if they qualify for a special enrollment period due to life events, such as having or adopting a child, losing health coverage or moving to a different service area.

 According to the 2010 ACA, which is still active legislation, residents are required to maintain ACA compliant insurance.
 However, under the Tax Cuts and Jobs Act, the ACA penalty for not maintaining ACA compliant insurance is reduced to $0 (zero) beginning in this 2019 plan year.
 Residents are still guaranteed to be insurable and are encouraged to sign up for health insurance if they meet one of the following conditions:

 - They don’t have health insurance through their employer or their spouse’s employer.